cloudmesh-community/book/chapters/pi/software.md

     $ sudo systemctl enable ssh
     $ sudo systemctl start ssh

-Naturally you need to do a bit more such as plaing your public key in the authorized_keys file explained later, but for now we will just activate ssh.
+Naturally you need to do a bit more such as placing your public key in the authorized_keys file explained later, but for now we will just activate ssh.